68XX 'Grange' 4-6-0

-When new the 'Granges' were coupled to Churchward 3,500 gallon tenders, while later in life many of them received Collett 3,500 gallon, 4,000 gallon tenders or even the Hawksworth 8ft wide 4000 gallon tender.
-All these tenders are available, with the option of purchasing extra tendes at £600 each if required.
+When new the 'Granges' were coupled to Churchward 3,500 gallon tenders, while later in life many of them received Collett 3,500 gallon, 4,000 gallon tenders or even the Hawksworth 8ft wide 4,000 gallon tender.
+All these tenders are available, with the option of purchasing extra tenders at £600 each if required.

-We will build 60 'Granges' and six liveries will be offered: GW green with the shirtbutton monogram; GW green with G W R; GW black with G W R; BR lined black with lion-over-wheel emblem (1949-53); BR plain black with lion-over-wheel emblem (1953-56), BR lined green with later totem (late 1956 onwards).
-All the BR period locomotives will be fitted with smokebox door number plates and shedcode plates.
+We built 60 'Granges' in 6 liveries: GW green with the shirtbutton monogram; GW green with G W R; GW black with G W R; BR lined black with lion-over-wheel emblem (1949-53) 6809 and 6819 only; BR plain black with lion-over-wheel emblem (1953-56) and BR lined green with later totem (late 1956 onwards).
+All the BR period locomotives are fitted with smokebox door number plates and shedcode plates.

-One 'Grange' is being finished as special model of 6880 Betton Grange (the Grange replica now being built).
+One 'Grange' has been finished as special model of 6880 Betton Grange (the Grange replica now being built).
 This will be donated to the Betton Grange Group.

 EU Customers can enquire about paying in Euros.
-As the models have now been completed all reservations are now committed and are not eligible for cancellation and/or refunds other than in the most exceptional circumstances.
+Any new orders will require payment in full as all the models are all now ready to deliver.
+All reservations are now committed and are not eligible for cancellation and/or refunds other than in the most exceptional circumstances.

 68XX 'Grange' prices